I have a few questions for you…

 - Write often: I know of many bloggers who write maybe once or twice a month, but if you really want to see a spike in your food website’s traffic, consider writing often.
 Once a week should do.

 - If you build it, they won’t come: Just because you hit publish doesn’t mean you’ll get hundreds or thousands of readers to your site immediately.
-There Remember, you need to get your content into the hands of the right people.
+Just remember that you also need to get your content into the hands of the right people.